DMODE: Differential Monocular Object Distance Estimation Module without Class Specific Information: INTRODUCTION

-Traditionally, the distances of objects are calculated by either a stereo/multi-camera imaging system or by LiDAR measurements, both of which have disadvantages that impact their use cases and scalibility.
-Stereo-imaging requires two cameras and precise synchronization between them to produce rectified image pairs \cite{stereo_sync}, this can introduce multiple points of failure.
-A failure of either one of the cameras or the synchronization module would cause the complete loss of functionality.
-In addition, stereo vision is limited by the distance between the two cameras and the existence of texture in the region of interest \cite{saxena2007depth}.
-By eliminating these extra requirements that are associated with stereo vision also reduces the costs of each system, and therefore increased scalability.
-While accurate, LiDAR systems are substantially more expensive to buy and operate than a single camera.
-Although self-contained, a LiDAR device has several moving parts and components that each potentially fail \cite{lidar_safety}.
-Equipping a vehicle with multiple LiDAR devices for redundancy is incredibly cost prohibitive.
-Waymo \cite{waymo}, an autonomous driving research group, uses LiDAR devices costing around \$7500 USD in 2019 \cite{waymoforbes}.
-A system that utilizes a single camera could incorporate tens of back-up cameras for the price of a single LiDAR device.
+For AI-enabled object detection, applications in simultaneous localization and mapping (SLAM), virtual reality, surveillance video perception and autonomous vehicles, real-time and precise estimation of object distances is crucial for safe and efficient navigation \cite{zhang2020regional,agand2023deep,yang2019reactive,kang2019df}.
+Traditionally, distance estimation is performed using stereo or multi-camera imaging systems or LiDAR measurements, both of which have their own limitations that can impact their use cases and scalability.
+Stereo imaging requires precise synchronization between two cameras, which can introduce multiple points of failure.
+Furthermore, stereo vision is limited by the distance between the cameras and the texture of the region of interest \cite{saxena2007depth}.
+Although accurate, LiDAR systems are considerably more expensive to purchase and operate than a single camera.
+Moreover, they have several moving parts and components that can fail, and equipping a vehicle with multiple LiDAR devices for redundancy is prohibitively expensive \cite{lidar_safety}.
+In contrast, a system that uses a single camera can incorporate several backup cameras for the price of a single LiDAR device, making it more cost-effective and scalable.